HackYourFuture/Node.js/week2/MAKEME.md

 ```

 Run your tests again and you should get a green passing test again without any errors.

+If you get a `cannot use import outside a module` error, that means that the `babel` setup has gone wrong.
+Make sure you have the latest version of Node and that the config files are being used.
+You can check if the files are being used by adding a syntax error to the file.
+If you get the same error then the config files are not being compiled.

 #### 3.2.2 Writing the tests